hydroper/ts4air/README.md

   - As for FFI matters: instead of a comment, use a separate file `srcName.ffi.json` with a content like `{"Q.f": {"exportAs": "q_f"}}` and also decide how to resolve to static or instance properties in this FFI meta-data.
 - The `number[]` type should not be optimized into a `Vector.<Number>`.
 - `for..in` does not iterate keys from class instance properties.
+- If a class duplicates a name, it should have another name, by appending a dollar sign.
+Loop appending different suffixes such as `$1`, `$2` or `$90` until it is not a duplicate.
+The global objects should be priorized, thus they should not have these suffixes.

 ## Research